The most big difference between Intish and standard English be that in Intish:

 Fourteen years ago, there beed no February 29.
 (An Extra Day)

 Because on a hot day, if there beed no spaces, the tracks would bend, and the trains would go off the tracks.
 (Science)

-Beed you handsome when you beed young, sir?
+Beed you good-looking when you beed young, sir?
 (Experience)

 • beedn’t can replace wasn’t and weren’t

 I beedn’t informed about a new student.
 (Michael)